wxjiao/HiGRUs/README.md

-# SemQ
-Semantic Quantization for Better Word Representation

-The project aims to quantify the semantic and syntactic information of each single words and incorporate such information into word vectors or related evaluation appoaches.
+# HiGRU: Hierarchical Gated Units for Utterance-level Emotion Recognition

+The project aims at recognizing the emotion evolution of speakers in conversations.